 A good first degree in a relevant subject from a recognised institution.
 Degree subjects acceptable for all programmes: Nursing, Midwifery, Occupational/Speech and Language Therapy, Physiotherapy, Medicine/Dentistry, Psychology, Radiography, Paramedics.
-Working professionals with non-graduate qualifications will be considered on an individual basis.

 Months of entry

 Students on the MSc Dementia studies will benefit from studying in a School of Healthcare Sciences that is highly ranked for its research in general and in particular for its research into people living with Dementia.
 This research is focused in the Dementia Services Development Centre (DSDC) and throughout the course students will be exposed to practical and theoretical innovations, many of which originated in the DSDC at Bangor.

 The programme builds upon existing theoretical perspectives and research evidence underpinning applied health and social care practice in the field of dementia care.
 It critically examines current theory, practice and policy in order to advance appropriate approaches to dementia care from the disciplines of mental health, health and social care management.
 The course seeks to develop a framework for students to engage in active person- and familycentred care of people with dementia across diverse acute and community settings.
 It positions assessment, care planning and interventions as strategies that respond to the complexity of dementia as a lived experience, including attention to bilingual therapeutic interventions in order to develop excellence in service delivery.

 Students wishing to can exit the programme after achieving either a PG Certificate or PG Diploma if they don’t wish to undertake the full MSc giving students flexibility in the duration and depth of their course.

 Qualification and course duration